MdSamsuzzohaShayon/fastapi-mongodb-js-costcalc/README.md

  - [Website](https://www.websitecostcalculator.app/)

 ### Instructions
+ - Website content slider cost is not working properly when there is already value ✅
+ - Slider holder design change
+ - Calculate cost properly and set default cost after fetching data ✅
- - Make user ID from frontend, save it to localstorage, search/fetch all costitem by userip or userid -. on server instead of userip we are going to take userid as path parameter
+ - Make user ID from frontend, save it to localstorage, search/fetch all costitem by userip or userid -. on server instead of userip we are going to take userid as path parameter ✅
  - Make a loader ✅
  - Make stickey menu (dashboard, save, reset, etc button) ✅
  - Save all items in localstorage ✅
  - Make backend prototype for client ✅
  - Cost calculation - intractivity
- - Show input levels in table instead of only data
+ - Show input levels in table instead of only data ✅
  - Change content
- - style save button and make the button sticky and intractive
+ - style save button and make the button sticky and intractive  ✅
- - Fetch data cost item by id and set default value for all inputs
+ - Fetch data cost item by id and set default value for all inputs  ✅
  - Make it responsive
- - Slider input should look better (filler)
+ - Slider input should look better (filler)  ✅
  - ask client for backend - Which backend framework should I use (your existing backend framework)?
 Should I use any frontend framework or vanilla JavaScript?
 How will you combine this with your existing project?

 ### FastAPI